voxeet/comms-sdk-react-native/docs/enums/internal.ParticipantStatus.md

 • **DECLINE** = `"DECLINE"`

-An invited participant declined the conference invitation.
+An invited participant declined a conference invitation.

 ___